therealsphinx/support.balsamiq.com/content/sales/othertools.md

 Compared to Balsamiq, these tools are generally more expensive and have a steeper learning curve.
 Fully-featured prototyping tools allow for more kinds of interactions, such as hover states, animations, and swipe behaviors, but these interactions take a lot of time to create and can require configuring complex logic.
 Additionally, prototypes are harder to iterate on.
 Creators can get "attached" to an initial design, reviewers often see them as "final," and making changes is labor-intensive.

-Balsamiq intentionally has only [limited prototyping capabilities](https://docs.balsamiq.com/desktop/linking/), because we feel that focusing on interactivity and low-level details early on can be distracting ([more about this here](https://blog.balsamiq.com/why-we-arent-doing-interaction/)).
+Balsamiq Mockups intentionally has only [limited prototyping capabilities](https://docs.balsamiq.com/desktop/linking/), because we feel that focusing on interactivity and low-level details early on can be distracting ([more about this here](https://blog.balsamiq.com/why-we-arent-doing-interaction/)).
 Many UX Designers use prototyping tools because of their need to produce realistic-looking representations of the final product, although they often start with Balsamiq to flesh out their initial ideas and concepts.

 * * *